 The buildings have been stepped down the site to reflect the natural topography of the area.
 Specifically, the first floor has been proposed only on the higher portion of the site.
-Notwithstanding this, each floor level has been designed to be step free and a lift provided between levels to ensure mobility through the dwelling is achievable for future residents and improve the ability for residents to age in place, designed for compliance with the Liveable Housing Design Guidelines.
+Furthermore, the FFL of each dual occupancy dwelling has been offset with dwelling 54B being designed with lower FFL's than dwelling 54A.
+Notwithstanding this, each floor level has been designed to be step free and a lift provided between levels to ensure mobility through the dwelling is achievable for future residents and improve the ability for residents to age in place.